 5 simple movements can teach you loads about climb-up technique, while also helping to build the specific strength you need to progress.
 To help send your first level 1 and level 2 climb-ups, try these drills.

 Cat hang leg press (full ROM, base grip)

-If you have weak grip and/or your feet slip, you will struggle to control the cat hang leg press, no matter how strong you are.
-The reason this movement is key for developing parkour-specific grip strength is that it increases the difficulty of a regular cat hang grip by making it harder to hold on as you straighten legs + elevate hips.
+If you have weak grip or your feet slip during climb-ups, you may struggle to control the cat hang leg press, no matter how strong you are.
+This movement is key for developing parkour-specific grip strength because it increases the difficulty of a regular cat hang grip by making it harder to hold on as you straighten legs + elevate hips.

-Start by doing this strength-skill with a small ROM so you don’t slip and fall.
-As you get stronger, try to straighten your legs more.
-The straighter you get your legs, while also gradually placing your feet higher, the stronger your grip will become (plus a nice side effect of improved pike & overhead shoulder mobility).
+Start by doing this strength-skill with a small ROM so you don’t slip & fall.
+As you get stronger, straighten your legs more.
+The straighter you can get your legs, while also gradually placing your feet higher, the stronger your grip will become (plus a nice side effect of improved pike & overhead shoulder mobility).

 Cat hang pull-up (full ROM, base grip)

 The cat hang pull-up is an excellent movement for beginners who want a better climb-up.
 On top of that, cat hang pull-ups develop climb-up specific grip strength and footwork, making it a potentially better choice than dead hang pull-ups on a bar.
 Or at least a better choice for anyone looking to improve their climb-up.

 1 of the most common problems people have with the cat hang pull-up is hands and/or feet slipping.
 Ideally, your hands and feet are glued to the same spot on the wall throughout each rep.

 If your hands slip at any time, you might just need to work on more grip strength.
 If your feet are slipping, you’re probably pushing down the wall instead of straight into it.
 Stay tight throughout your legs, core, and arms and always apply pressure straight into the wall through your feet.